Start Monitoring Your ASP.NET Core Web Application

 If you don't have an ASP.NET Core web application, you can use our step-by-step guide to create an ASP.NET Core app and add Application Insights.

 If you don't have an Azure subscription, create a free account before you begin.

 Application Insights can gather telemetry data from any internet-connected application, regardless of whether it's running on-premises or in the cloud.
 Use the following steps to start viewing this data.

-Select Create a resource > Monitoring + Management > Application Insights.
+Select Create a resource > Developer tools > Application Insights.

 A configuration box appears; use the following table to fill out the input fields.

-Settings Value Description Name Globally Unique Value Name that identifies the app you are monitoring Application Type ASP.NET web application Type of app you are monitoring Resource Group myResourceGroup Name for the new resource group to host App Insights data Location East US Choose a location near you, or near where your app is hosted
+Settings Value Description Name Globally Unique Value Name that identifies the app you are monitoring Resource Group myResourceGroup Name for the new resource group to host App Insights data Location East US Choose a location near you, or near where your app is hosted

 Configure App Insights SDK

 Open your ASP.NET Core Web App project in Visual Studio > Right-click on the AppName in the Solution Explorer > Select Add > Application Insights Telemetry.